 git log --name-only -5 | grep -E '(package-lock|pnpm-lock|yarn.lock)'

-npm install # regenerate lockfile
+npm install # regenerate the lockfile from package.json

 git add package.json package-lock.json